How to hand paint Delft tiles

 Delft, the widely-acknowledged ceramics capital of Holland, hardly needs an introduction.
 Not only famous for the production of pottery though, the huge variety of charmingly decorated single-décor ceramic tiles and decorative panels originating from Delft have been universally popular for centuries, with many of the classic tile designs dating from the 16th century.
 Delft tile designs and techniques can also be seen, over the centuries, to have had a major influence on the development of traditional styles in other countries famous for their tiles such as Portugal and Spain.

 The blue and white colour way, using natural cobalt on tin-glaze, is the most widely known but other colour ways, using a range of soft, natural pigments including copper oxide (green) are also common.

-What will the tile painting course cover?
+What the tile painting course covers?